 We can do that by opening our minds and our hearts.
-We can do that by listening to the mothers and fathers who fear for the lives of their boys and to those who have already lost their sons.
+We can do that by listening to the mothers and fathers who fear for the lives of their boys

 As followers of the One who endured ridicule, torture, and who overcame death we are each called to love.
 We’re called to love,

 God with all [our] heart, with all [our] being, with all [our] mind, and with all [our] strength…[and] love [our] neighbor as ourselves.
 Mark 12:30-31

 The Apostle Paul says God’s call is irrevocable.
 Open your hearts and minds to our neighbors who suffer under the scourge of racism.
 Face the challenges and messiness of racism and work for justice.